laraoci/runtime/docs/laraoci-Spec.md

 - Exactly one PHP version carries `default: true`.
 It backs `:latest`.
 - `php.<version>.debian` overrides `defaults.debian` - the transition mechanism of §3.1, unset in normal operation.
 - `images.<name>.parent` defines build order.
 CI topologically sorts; no hand-maintained ordering.
-- `size_budgets` values are provisional until M1 measures reality.
-CI fails on exceeding them.
+- `size_budgets` are frozen against measurement, one milestone at a time.
+CI fails on exceeding them. `runtime` was measured and frozen in M1 (§3.2, `docs/size-report-m1.md`); `cli`/`fpm`/`builder` are still provisional until M2 and `queue`/`scheduler` until M3.
+Those five are known to be *below* `runtime`, which they descend from, so they fail the moment those images build - deliberately, as the reminder to measure.

 Matrix size: 3 PHP × 6 images × 2 arches = **36 build legs** per release.
 Development builds cut this to affected images on amd64 only.